Friday, December 17, 2010

 And you know what?
 When those "PR nightmares" happened, the Yankees took the heat, moved on, and played Yankee baseball.
 You know, Steve, the kind your favorite team would play if their front office had brains and the players they got had brains, talent and health.

 And what team is that?
 I'm not sure.
-The two teams whose fans hate the Yankees the most are the Mets and the Red Sox -- not necessarily in that order -- and fans of both are on very shaky ground when they complain about the Yankees' payroll: The Mets have been 1st or 2nd in the National League in payroll going back to their last glory period, 1984 to 1990 (which didn't have a whole lot of glory compared to those of the Yankees or even the Sox); while the Red Sox, in both 2004 and 2007, set new records for most money spent to buy a World Series champion.
+The 2 teams whose fans hate the Yankees the most are the Mets and the Red Sox -- not necessarily in that order -- and fans of both are on very shaky ground when they complain about the Yankees' payroll: The Mets have been 1st or 2nd in the National League in payroll going back to their last glory period, 1984 to 1990 (which didn't have a whole lot of glory compared to those of the Yankees or even the Sox); while the Red Sox, in both 2004 and 2007, set new records for most money spent to buy a World Series champion.
 (The Yankees, of course, broke that record in 2009.)

 Failing to sign Cliff Lee is no "nightmare" for the Yankees.
 A hypothetical Lee-as-Yankee, after getting a huge contract, failing in the 2011 World Series as he did in 2010?
 That would be a nightmare.
 As we found out when we got Randy Johnson, the guy people are acting like Lee is.

-When he isn't.
+Which he isn't.